This post may contain affiliate links. Please read our disclosure policy.

 And can be used for a number of baked goods in different ways.
 For example, to substitute oil, as a flour, as a vegan egg replacement, and more.

 - Adding some to cookies, brownies, pancakes, muffins, etc., will boost nutritional value and texture.
-You can add 1 tablespoon to any of my banana bread recipes, including this Healthy Banana Bread (Naturally Sweetened), Simple Gluten-Free Banana Bread Recipe, or this Banana Bread with Homemade Nutella.
+You can add 1 tbsp to any of my banana bread recipes, including this Banana Bread (Naturally Sweetened), Simple Gluten-Free Banana Bread Recipe, or this Banana Bread with Homemade Nutella.

 - They are also an excellent option for including in bread recipes.